Phoebe, aged 15

 What is MeeTwo?

 Adolescence can be a time of immense physical, social and emotional change.
 Many teenagers can feel overwhelmed; as many as 1 in 10 young people struggle with severe anxiety.
 Stigma around mental health, coupled with a strong desire to ‘fit in’, means that many teenagers ignore or internalize psychological distress until it reaches crisis point.
 When young people realize that they need help, it can be difficult for them to know where to go and who they can trust to provide safe support.
-That's where MeeTwo hopes to help.
+That's where MeeTwo can help.

 Meetwo is an app which provides an early intervention support solution to the problem of teenage stress and anxiety.
 The app was created by a psychologist and an educational technologist in collaboration with teenagers from schools in England.
 The young people involved wanted a discrete, ‘easy to access’ service on their phones, that was as quick and simple to use as social media platforms such as twitter.

 Peer support is at the core of the app.
 Users can ask any question, but a 300 character limit demands focus.
 Other users can reply with advice or ideas, or click the ‘MeeTwo’ button to say that they share the same problems.
 This reassures young people that they are not alone.
 Young people are also able to submit artwork, longer written pieces or photography to express their feelings.